 Fiber is a general name for certain carbohydrates, usually parts of vegetables, plants, and grains.
 Unlike the other carbohydrates, fibers has a chemical bond that the organism cannot decompose.
 Therefore, they give us no energy, but they promote the peristalsis in the intestine and prevents constipation.

 In addition, they help by reducing blood cholesterol levels, thereby helping to prevent cardio vascular diseases.
 Fibers also have the advantage, that it is a filler.

 It gives the food a larger volume and the stomach more work to do, which lengthens the absorption and thus exposes the sense of hunger.
 That is why so many diets offers to eat many vegetables and coarse cereal products, which has a high fiber content and take up more space on the plate and in the stomach.
 The result is that you can eat more and you lose weight without feeling hungry.

 As you see, there are many sources of energy and foods we need on a daily basis to perform our best as runners.
 Sometimes we don’t think about it because “food is food” and we are not use to be aware of the specific benefits and needs when we want to perform our best.

-If you are a big online shopper like myself , I hope you enjoy this review and if you have any questions about this topic about Nutrition or want to leave your own Personal review, please leave a comment below.
+If you are a little serious with nutrition like me , I hope you like this review and if you have any questions about this topic about Nutrition or want to leave your own Personal review, please leave a comment below.